 Major Electives (12 hours)

 Select 4 additional history courses, 200-level or above.
+It is optional for 6 of the 12 credit hours to be at the 200 level; all the rest of their course hours in electives must be taken at the 300 level or higher.
 The Assistant Chair and Undergraduate Director will determine into which groups specific History courses fall in consultation with the faculty member teaching the class.
 The Undergraduate Committee of the History Department must approve exceptions to the distribution requirements.

 B.A. with Distinction (36 hours)

 Students who fulfill the requirements for the general major may earn a B.A. with Distinction upon the completion of the following additional requirements: